sahilchinoy/public-trust/README.md

 The following things are assumed to be true in this documentation.

 * You are running OSX.
 * You are using Python 2.7.
-(Probably the version that came OSX.)
-* You have [virtualenv](https://pypi.python.org/pypi/virtualenv) and [virtualenvwrapper](https://pypi.python.org/pypi/virtualenvwrapper) installed and working.
+* You have [virtualenv](https://pypi.python.org/pypi/virtualenv) installed and working.

 What's in here?
 ---------------